VLC Fusion: Vision-Language Conditioned Sensor Fusion for Robust Object Detection: Experiments

 \section{Experiments}

-In this section, we empirically evaluate our proposed VLC Fusion methodology using two real-world datasets: the Waymo Open dataset~\cite{sun2020scalability}, where we fuse RGB and LiDAR modalities, and the Automated Target Recognition (ATR) dataset~\cite{atr2010}, where we fuse visible and infrared (IR) imagery.
-We investigate VLC Fusion’s effectiveness in enhancing detection performance under both seen (training distribution) and unseen (out-of-distribution) scenarios.
-As shown in Appendix~\ref{app:B_1_3} and \ref{app:B_2_3}, 85\% and 76\% of data in Waymo and ATR dataset contain at least one active environmental condition.
-Below, we first detail on seen and unseen dataset creation, followed by metrics, implementation details, baseline methods, and results.
+In this section, we empirically evaluate our proposed VLC Fusion methodology using two real-world datasets: the Waymo Open dataset~\cite{sun2020scalability}, where we fuse RGB and LiDAR modalities for 3D object detection, and the Automated Target Recognition (ATR) dataset~\cite{atr2010}, where we fuse visible and infrared (IR) imagery for 2D object detection.
+We evaluate the effectiveness of VLC Fusion under both seen (training distribution) and unseen (out-of-distribution) scenarios.
+As shown in Supplementary, 85\% and 76\% of samples in the Waymo and ATR datasets, respectively, contain at least one active environmental condition.
+Below, we first detail the creation of seen and unseen datasets, followed by metrics, implementation details, baseline methods, results, and ablations.